maulanaaimrf-sys/Homeniq-Machine-Learning-for-California-Housing-Price-Prediction/README.md

 ## Background

-Homeniq is a (fictional) independent property valuation firm in California.
+Homeniq is a independent property valuation firm in California.
 Traditional appraisal relies heavily on manual analysis, which is slow and can be inconsistent.
 This project builds a regression model that produces fast, consistent, data-driven property value estimates to support — not replace — certified appraisers.

 ## Dataset